 In 1993 I received a two-year Master of Arts degree from the University of Canterbury, comprising a supervised one-year research thesis (written thirty years ago in 1991) and four classroom-taught papers (1992).
 I received a grade of "A+" for the thesis and four "A"-range grades for the papers.

-I have naturally regretted for the last twenty-seven years that my 1991 thesis on the historiography of Holocaust revisionism — my first ever attempt at sustained research — was an imperfect piece of research.
+I have naturally regretted for the last thirty years that my 1991 thesis on the historiography of Holocaust revisionism — my first ever attempt at sustained research — was an imperfect piece of research.
 Straight out of a three-year bachelor degree I found myself overwhelmed by sources, confused by some highly complex arguments, very manipulated by some people I contacted, and not yet mature and wise in my thinking or skilled at the historian's craft.
 Yet I researched and wrote in good faith, trying hard not only to excel but also scrupulously to follow the guidance and advice of my well-published professor, with whom I had weekly supervision meetings.

 My fledgling research under Dr Vincent Orange's close guidance made statements and expressed arguments that were not universally strong.
 Some were very poor.
 I wish I had been better prepared at the time to deal with my very complex topic.
 I regret that I mistakenly wrote erroneous things and that no supervisors or examiners stopped me from doing so or at least pointed out the grave weaknesses of interpretation.

 Even worse, I hated occasionally observing online that a few revisionists and Holocaust deniers — many of whom clearly adore the Nazis, whom I despise — alleged that my far more mature, informed and accurate historical assessments about the Holocaust in the years after 1993 had been coerced by Jews.
 Their accusations were both silly and anti-Semitic.
 Thankfully, they don’t waste words on me anymore.
-Twenty-seven years is a long time.
+Thirty years is a long time.